AntirWiki/Antir/content/Campaigns/Journey/Session Plans/Session 1.md

   - private
 draft: true
 ---
-Some unifying figure (Willow's father? idk) suggests that they all gather for a meal, but Juniper is nowhere to be found.
+Some unifying figure (Willow's father?
+Rai character wife? idk) suggests that they all gather for a meal, but Juniper is nowhere to be found.
 They go out to look (eastern edge of town?), and after a short bit they see smoke rising from the town square.

 NPC is holding back the knight while the party rescues people from burning buildings/zombies (burning zombies? vomit/bleed flame?)